getsentry/rfcs/text/0129-video-replay-envelope.md

 ### Using the existing RRWeb canvas replay format (image snapshots)

 It would be easy to implement this because the SDK already captures screenshots and with RRWeb being able to show them, there's not much to do.
-However, this would come with significantly larger data transfer size (compared to video), which should be kept as low as reasonably possible, considiering this is currently aimed at mobile apps.
+However, this would come with significantly larger data transfer size (compared to video), which should be kept as low as reasonably possible, considering this is currently aimed at mobile apps.
 Additionally, these images would need to be encoded in base64 so that they can be embedded in the RRWeb JSON.

 <!--
 # Drawbacks